PeterEckmann1/preprint-match/README.md

 ## Usage

 First, run `docker compose up -d` in the home directory of this repository to start a postgres instance in docker.
 Then, a local copy of PubMed must be created.
 Call the script `python load_pubmed.py` to download PubMed files one-by-one through the FTP service, and then preprocess the results and save them in the database.
-These steps must only be performed once.
+These steps must only be performed once before matching papers, and then periodically after that if desired to update the database.

 To match a preprint and paper, use the API provided in `match_from_doi.py`.
 It contains a function, `match_from_doi`, that takes a list of preprint DOIs and returns a list of matching paper DOIs.
 Example usage:
 ```